For current info please visit detroitmi.gov

 Improved neighborhood outreach

-Since December 2018, DWSD has performed extensive outreach with Cornerstone Village and North Rosedale Park in advance of construction.
-It has sent three neighborhood-wide mailings, held and participated in at least six community meetings in each neighborhood, and distributed lead service line replacement program packets on the doors of where water main replacement will take place.
+Prior to construction beginning, DWSD performed extensive outreach with Cornerstone Village and North Rosedale Park.
+It sent three neighborhood-wide mailings, held and participated in at least six community meetings in each neighborhood, and distributed lead service line replacement program packets on the doors of where water main replacement took place.

-In addition to the pre-construction outreach efforts, DWSD will distribute at least three door hanger notifications to each impacted customer, which include temporary service outage notice in advance, e-mail blasts for those who subscribe to notifications, targeted social media updates including on Nextdoor, and on-site outreach throughout the project.
+In addition to the pre-construction outreach efforts, DWSD distributed at least three door hanger notifications to each impacted customer, which included temporary service outage notice in advance, e-mail blasts for those who subscribed to notifications, targeted social media updates including on Nextdoor, and on-site outreach throughout the project.

 Upon completion of a project on each street in each neighborhood, the contractor will restore the disrupted sidewalks, driveways, yards and fences during the April - October construction season.